arshiaaestineh/salary-prediction-linear-regression/README.md

 ---

 ## 📄 License
-This project is for educational purposes and can be freely used or modified.
+This project is for educational purposes and can be freely used or modified..